Quinny-J/sPy/README.md

 If you want to alter or add to this script please feel free to do so

+> Disclaimer: Please only use this on your own system/network.
+> if not you could end up in trouble

 ![PICTURE](https://raw.githubusercontent.com/Quinny-J/spy/main/image.png)

 # ⚡ Getting Started